Abbott Offers Texas' Assistance to HUD to Uncover Fraud

 Texas Gov. Greg Abbott is ready to assist the federal government as it continues its sprawling investigation into fraud from taxpayer-funded programs.

-Abbott wrote a letter to Housing and Urban Development Secretary Scott Turner volunteering the State of Texas to participate in a HUD pilot program seeking to eliminate fraud in affordable housing programs, using the Texas Department of Housing and Community Affairs.
+Abbott wrote a letter to Housing and Urban Development Secretary Scott Turner volunteering the state of Texas to participate in a HUD pilot program seeking to eliminate fraud in affordable housing programs, using the Texas Department of Housing and Community Affairs (TDHCA).

 "We will gladly work with you to develop and implement fraud prevention measures that ensure federal taxpayer funds, like those in rental assistance programs, are not taken advantage of by bad actors," Abbott wrote.